 Lin-Manuel Miranda named AP Entertainer of the year

-Winning a Pulitzer Prize and a clutch of Tony Awards in a single one year would be enough for anyone.
-Not Lin-Manuel Miranda.
+Miranda, who was everywhere in popular culture this year, was named The Associa... .
+FILE - In this Oct.
+13, 2016 file photo Columbia University President Lee Bollinger, left, reaches out to Lin-Manuel Miranda, who was recognized for the Pulitzer Prize in Drama for "Hamilton," during the Pulitzer Prize aw...
+NEW YORK - Winning a Pulitzer Prize and a clutch of Tony Awards in a single one year would be enough for anyone.

 Add your comments below